 Once your smile has been restored with a crown or bridge, it’s important to keep a good oral hygiene routine to maintain your oral health.
-This includes getting the right tools, using a fluoridated toothpaste, keeping regular check-ups, avoiding smoking and consuming foods and drink that can stain teeth.

 A dental crown (or cap) is a restoration fitted over an existing tooth to restore its appearance, strength and function.
 Crowns are used in general and cosmetic dentistry and are often used in other dental procedures, such as root canal treatment or to support a dental bridge.
 Crowns are usually made from porcelain (ceramic) and or zirconia depending on whether the tooth sits at the front or back of the mouth.

 A badly damaged tooth that cannot be saved may require a crown supported by a dental implant.
 In some cases, it’s possible to replace a single tooth with immediate implant placement on the same day it’s removed.